CHIUWEINING/SURF_Example/README.md

   - `SettingsPanel.js`: Settings and controls (left panel)
   - `NetworkGraph.js`: Interactive network visualization (center)
   - `RelationInfoPanel.js`: Detailed relation information (right panel)
+- **insertdata_postgre.py**
+  A Python script for inserting data into the PostgreSQL database.
+Use this script to populate your database with the required data before running the backend server.
 ---

 ## Getting Started